MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 Save the file with any name and the extension **.al**, for example **mydotnet.al**.
 Make a note of the path because you will use it in the next step.

-## 5. Convert the C/AL TXT files to AL
+## Task 5: Convert the C/AL TXT files to AL

 With C/AL exported to the new TXT format, you now convert the code to AL using the [The Txt2Al Conversion Tool](../developer/devenv-txt2al-tool.md).
 The Txt2Al creates .al files for each object in the TXT file.